huggingface/transformers/model_cards/T-Systems-onsite/german-roberta-sentence-transformer-v2/README.md

 This model is intended to [compute sentence (text embeddings)](https://www.sbert.net/docs/usage/computing_sentence_embeddings.html) for German text.
 These embeddings can then be compared with [cosine-similarity](https://en.wikipedia.org/wiki/Cosine_similarity) to find sentences with a similar semantic meaning.
 For example this can be useful for [semantic textual similarity](https://www.sbert.net/docs/usage/semantic_textual_similarity.html), [semantic search](https://www.sbert.net/docs/usage/semantic_search.html), or [paraphrase mining](https://www.sbert.net/docs/usage/paraphrase_mining.html).
 To do this you have to use the [Sentence Transformers Python framework](https://github.com/UKPLab/sentence-transformers).

-> Sentence-BERT (SBERT) is a  modification  of  the  pretrained BERT network that use siamese and triplet network structures to derive semantically mean-ingful sentence embeddings that can be compared using cosine-similarity.
+> Sentence-BERT (SBERT) is a  modification  of  the  pretrained BERT network that use siamese and triplet network structures to derive semantically meaningful sentence embeddings that can be compared using cosine-similarity.
 This reduces the effort for finding the most similar pair from 65hours with BERT / RoBERTa to about 5 seconds with SBERT, while maintaining the accuracy from BERT.

 Source: [Sentence-BERT: Sentence Embeddings using Siamese BERT-Networks](https://arxiv.org/abs/1908.10084)